 You aren’t done yet!
 Don’t forget step 5.

 Google Ads has a TradeMark Complaint form that you need to fill in.
 Click this link to register a complaint.
 Make sure you tell them exactly which companies are advertising on your trademarked name.
-At this point, Google can take anywhere from a day to a month to respond.
+At this point, Google can respond anywhere from a day to a month.

 Is It Worth It?